 Under the TRA, Manning & Napier generally will retain the benefit of the remaining 15% of the applicable tax savings.
-There is a possibility that not all of the 85% of the applicable cash savings will be paid to the selling or exchanging holder of Class A units at the time described above.
+There is a possibility that not all of the 85% of the applicable cash savings will be paid to the selling or exchanging holder of

+Class A units at the time described above.
 If it is determined that all or a portion of such applicable tax savings is in doubt, payment to such holders of Class A units will be the amount attributable to the portion of the applicable tax savings that are determined not to be in doubt and the payment of the remainder at such time as it is reasonably determined that the actual tax savings or that the amount is no longer in doubt.

-At December 31, 2014 and 2013, the Company had recorded a total liability of \$41.2 million and \$44.0 million, respectively, representing the payments due to the selling unit holders under the TRA.
-Of these amounts, \$2.1 million and \$2.0 million were included in accrued expenses and other liabilities at December 31, 2014 and 2013, respectively.
-Payments are anticipated to be made annually over 15 years, commencing from the date of each event that gives rise to the TRA benefits, beginning with the date of the IPO.
+At December 31, 2015 and 2014, the Company had recorded a total liability of approximately \$41.9 million and \$41.2 million, respectively, representing the payments due to the selling unit holders under the TRA.
+Of these amounts, approximately \$3.3 million and \$2.1 million were included in accrued expenses and other liabilities at December 31, 2015 and 2014, respectively.
+Payments are anticipated to be made annually commencing from the date of each event that gives rise to the TRA benefits.
 The timing of the payments is subject to certain contingencies including the Company having sufficient taxable income to utilize all of the tax benefits defined in the TRA.
-The Company recorded an adjustment of \$2.0 million to the amounts payable under the TRA during the year ended December 31, 2014, driven primarily by enacted changes in tax laws.
-The Company made payments pursuant to the TRA of \$2.0 million for each of the years ended December 31, 2014 and 2013, and payments of \$0.3 million for the year ended December 31, 2012.
+The Company reduced its liability for income taxes associated with unrecognized tax benefits during the year ended December 31, 2015.
+As a result, the Company increased its deferred tax asset related to the TRA by approximately \$3.2 million, which resulted in an increase to the amounts payable under the TRA agreement of approximately \$2.8 million, representing 85% of the applicable cash savings.
+The Company made payments pursuant to the TRA of approximately \$2.1 million for the year ended December 31, 2015, and payments of \$2.0 million for each of the years ended December 31, 2014 and 2013.

-As discussed in Note 4, on May 29, 2014, M&N Group Holdings exchanged a total of 187,848 Class A units.
+During 2014, M&N Group Holdings exchanged a total of 187,848 Class A units.
 The Company elected to step up its tax basis in the incremental assets acquired in accordance with Section 754 which gave rise to a deferred tax asset of approximately \$1.4 million and a corresponding liability of approximately \$1.2 million pursuant to the TRA.
-The initial estimate for the deferred tax asset, net of the liability under the TRA is recorded within paid-in capital.
+The initial estimate for the deferred tax asset, net of the liability under the TRA was recorded within paid-in capital.